Weave Code

 glhd/bits

-Generate unique 64‑bit IDs for distributed systems in PHP.
-Create Twitter Snowflake, Sonyflake, or custom bit-sequence identifiers with configurable worker/datacenter IDs and epoch for compact, time-ordered, collision-resistant IDs across multiple servers.
+Generate unique 64-bit IDs in PHP for distributed systems.
+Create Twitter Snowflake, Sonyflake, or custom bit-sequence identifiers.
+Configure worker/datacenter IDs and a custom epoch to avoid collisions across servers.

 View on GitHub